harry-sparta/docker/README.md

 ## Docker-compose commands
 - docker-compose up
+  - docker-compose up -d (runs docker-compose detached, to run in the background)

 ## Description
 - Dockerfile is the provisioning file that configs the build of the image.